 Visiting Research Fellows

-As part of our Knowledge Transfer Partnership (KTP) with the University of Huddersfield, we are proud to host a number of Visiting Research Fellows.
+Working in partnership with Prof Rob Ellis , we are proud to host a number of Visiting Research Fellows.
 They work in a wide range of subject areas, helping us to explore and share the history, culture, and environments of the South Pennines.

 Research Lead:

-Prof Rob Ellis is a lecturer in History at the University of Huddersfield, with research interests in the histories of mental-illness, learning disability and wellbeing.
-He is the Academic Lead on the Knowledge Transfer Partnership (KTP) between the University and Pennine Heritage which builds on his long track record of public and applied histories.
+Prof Rob Ellis is a Professor of Modern British History at Manchester Metropolitan University with research interests in the histories of mental-illness, learning disability and wellbeing.
+He was formerly the Academic Lead on a Knowledge Transfer Partnership (KTP) with the University of Huddersfield and is now a Trustee of Pennine Heritage.
+His work with us builds on his long track record of public and applied histories.

 Research Fellows: